ndresx/react-countdown/README.md

 The [`renderer`](#renderer) callback gets called with a [time delta object](#calctimedelta) that also consists of a `formatted` object which holds these formatted values.

+### Why do I get this error `"Text content did not match..."`?

+This could have something to do with server-side rendering, and that the countdown already runs on the server-side, resulting in a timestamp discrepancy between the client and the server.
+In this case, it might be worth checking https://reactjs.org/docs/dom-elements.html#suppresshydrationwarning.

+Alternatively, you could try to set [`autoStart`](#autostart) to `false` and start it through the [API](#api-reference) once it's available on the client.

 ## Contributing

 Contributions of any kind are very welcome.
 Read more in our [contributing guide](https://github.com/ndresx/react-countdown/blob/master/CONTRIBUTING.md) about how to report bugs, create pull requests, and other development-related topics.